-- Each matching partner (including the grantee and private landowners, if providing funds and/or donating title to property) and non-matching partner (including Federal partners) listed in the proposal must complete a Statement. - Each statement must be submitted with the proposal before the deadline date. - The statements must be signed and dated for the contribution to be documented. - It is preferred that each partner listed in the proposal complete a statement.
-If this cannot be done, another party may vouch for the matching partner, but no credit will be gained in the Partnership Technical Assessment Question 7 under the categories of "10% partners" and "partner categories".
-These situations will be handled on a case-by-case basis. - If you want to show support from non-funding sources, do not send statements, but instead include a statement in the proposal such as "To illustrate the overwhelming support for this proposal, we have 37 letters on file from landowners and State and Federal representatives." - The grantee's statement should not be a cover or transmittal sheet for the proposal. - If the North American Wetlands Conservation Council has approved a prior Matching Contributions Plan that involves match for the current proposal, include a copy of the original approval letter or email in this section.
-Matching contribution plans can only be submitted for excess match associated with the acquisition of a single tract. - Remember that the contribution amount on the statement must be the same as the amount shown in the proposal for the partner.
+- Each matching partner (including the grantee and private landowners, if providing funds and/or donating title to property) and non-matching partner (including Federal partners) listed in the proposal must complete a Statement. - If a matching partner wishes to remain anonymous, a Statement should be provided by the applicant on behalf of the anonymous partner. - Each statement must be submitted with the proposal before the deadline date. - The statements must be signed and dated for the contribution to be documented. - If you want to show support from non-funding sources, do not send statements, but instead include a statement in the proposal in Technical Assessment Question 7-part D such as "To illustrate the overwhelming support for this proposal, we have 37 letters on file from landowners and State and Federal representatives." - The grantee's statement should not be a cover or transmittal sheet for the proposal. - If the North American Wetlands Conservation Council has approved a prior Matching Contributions Plan that involves match for the current proposal, include a copy of the original approval letter or email in this section.
+Matching contribution plans can only be submitted for excess old match associated with the acquisition of a single tract. - Remember that the contribution amount on the statement must be the same as the amount shown in the proposal for the partner.
 If the amount differs in any section of the proposal or on the statement, the lesser of the two will be considered the partner's contribution.
 If there are many such inconsistencies in the proposal, it will be returned as ineligible. - The partner contribution letter template has been updated to include a question that asks if and how the project will benefit tribal hunting and fishing treaty rights.
 This change came in response to the House of Representatives Committee on Appropriations Report submitted to the Department of the Interior, Environment, and Related Agencies Appropriations Bill for Fiscal Year 2018, under the section North American Wetlands Conservation Fund.